Written By. Emily Dwyer

 First, discuss with your family (or whoever you’re prepping for).
 What types of foods do they like and what can they eat throughout the day?
 For instance, do they have a microwave at work/school they can use to heat up meals, or would they prefer to stick with something cold.
 Can they have snacks throughout the day?

 Next, begin to write down your weekly meal plans on a meal calendar – from this calendar will come your grocery list for the week.
-Then, make sure you have some durable and microwavable Tupperware to store your prepped meals.
-It’s also important to choose a particular day of the week to do your shopping and prep-work.
-If you are nervous about meal prepping or are not sure how to begin, perhaps it would be worthwhile to schedule a cooking class or get familiar with your local grocery store with a tour!
-The Holistic Trick LLC offers holistic cooking classes for those looking to learn how to cook for your personal health goals!
+Then, make sure you have some durable and Pyrex to store your prepped meals.
+It’s also important to choose a particular day of the week to do your shopping and prep-work so you can work it into your already busy schedule.

 OK – I started meal prepping, but how do I stick to it?

-Starting to meal prep is the easy part, the not so easy part is sticking to it.
+Starting to meal prep is easy, the not so easy part is sticking to it!
 Personally, one of my favorite things to do on the weekends is go out and try new restaurants or go back to some of my favorites.
 The thought of giving this up sounds awful to me as I’m sure it does to many other people.
 Let’s be honest, there are so many good places to indulge these days, you gotta feed the craving sometimes!

 But one of the best parts about meal prepping is it will save you money by not going out so often and paying additional charges like meal tax and gratuity.
 When you’re creating your meal calendar, mark the days that you plan to go out to dinner, and this will give you something to look forward to.
-And if all else fails you can hire a personal chef from The Holistic Trick LLC to meal prep for you and your family without cooking a thing!
+And if all else fails you can hire a personal chef from The Holistic Trick to meal prep for you and your family without the hassle!